-'Barclays Execution Services' or 'BX' or BSerL' or 'Group Service Company' Barclays Services Limited, the Group services company set up to provide services to Barclays UK and Barclays International to deliver operational continuity.
+'Barclays Execution Services' or 'BX' or 'BSerL' or 'Group Service Company' Barclays Execution Services Limited, the Group services company set up to provide services to Barclays UK and Barclays International to deliver operational continuity.

 'Barclays International' The segment of Barclays held by Barclays Bank PLC which has not been ring-fenced as part of regulatory ring fencing requirements.
-The division includes the large UK Corporate business; the international Corporate and Wealth businesses; the Investment Bank; the international Barclaycard business (consisting of the US, German and Nordic consumer credit cards businesses); and Barclaycard Business Solutions (including merchant acquiring).
+The division includes the large UK Corporate business; the international Corporate and Private Bank businesses; the Investment Bank; the international Barclaycard business; and payments.